-The normalized process control chart is given in Figure 11-18 and shows the some trends with samples in the 2010 drilling giving generally lower than expected results and the changing to generally higher than expected in early 2011 with a decreasing trend.
+The normalized process control chart is given in Figure 8-14 and shows the same trends with samples in the 2010 drilling giving generally lower than expected results and then changing to generally higher than expected in early 2011 with a decreasing trend.

-Figure 11-18 Raintree Deposit Normalized Process Control Chart, Copper (Source: MMTS, 2021)
+Figure 8-14 Raintree Deposit Normalized Process Control Chart, Copper (Source: MMTS, 2021)

-Results for CRM OREAS-50c, with the most samples and highest failure rate, are given in Figure 11-19 and show that despite the significant failure rate the mean is very close to the expected value of 0.742.
-Similar results are seen for OREAS-52c in Figure 11-20 and therefore the results are considered acceptable.
+Results for CRM OREAS-50c, with the most samples and highest failure rate, are given in Figure 8-15 and show that despite the significant failure rate the mean is very close to the expected value of 0.742.
+Similar results are seen for OREAS-52c and therefore the results are considered acceptable.